docusign/code-examples-python/README.md

 ## Monitor API
 **Note:** To use the Monitor API, you must also [enable DocuSign Monitor for your organization](https://developers.docusign.com/docs/monitor-api/how-to/enable-monitor/).
-For information about the scopes used for obtaining authorization to use the Monitor API, see [Required scopes](https://developers.docusign.com/docs/monitor-api/monitor101/auth/).
+For information about the scopes used for obtaining authorization to use the Monitor API, see the [scopes section](https://developers.docusign.com/docs/monitor-api/monitor101/auth/).

 For a list of code examples that use the Monitor API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/monitor-api/how-to/code-launchers/#examples-and-languages) on the DocuSign Developer Center.